NorfairKing/smos/smos-docs-site/content/pages/smos-scheduler.markdown

 ---
-title: The Smos Scheduler tool
+title: The Smos Scheduler Tool
 ---

 The `smos-scheduler` tool is configured most easily using a configuration file.